nVarap/blog/_pages/notes.md

 - Created a basic hangman game
 - Read about competencies for College board AP performance task
 - Read the rubric fo the performance task
+- Debug log, use `console.log` to log when specific items and values occur, used heavily in debugging and not seen during the final product.